 Our questions and responses depend on a student's drafting progress.
 We focus on brainstorming, developing order and logic, enriching arguments with research and with counter-arguments with students with an early draft.
 For those with more developed work we are more likely to focus on incorporating quotations, citation styles, word choice and clarity, and issues of editing.

-Students can make as-needed appointments or arrange for a weekly session with a specific consultant.
+Students can make as-needed appointments or arrange for a series of appointments or regular weekly sessions with a specific writing coach.